n-claes/legolas/docs/content/getting-started/installation.md

 ```
 In both cases the executable is placed in the same directory as the parfile and user submodule.

-# Equivalent of "make clean"
+# Doing a clean build
-Since we use CMake for compilation there is no `make clean` equivalent as there is with GNU Make.
+Since we use CMake for compilation there is no exact `make clean` equivalent as there is with GNU Make.
-Instead, you can simply remove the `build` directory inside the repository (or your local folder),
+Instead, you can do one of the following things:
+1. Navigate to the `build` directory (inside the repository or the local one) and do `make clean`.
-which contains the compiled object files.
+   This removes the compiled object files and lets you do a fresh `make` compilation.
+2. Remove the (local) `build` directory, re-create it and compile again.
+This is perhaps best way to
+   do it, since that means that the `CMakeCache` is removed as well.

-You can do this automatically from any directory by supplying an additional argument to `buildlegolas.sh`.
+You can also do this automatically from any directory by supplying an additional argument to `buildlegolas.sh`.
 Say you just compiled in a local directory and you want to do a fresh compilation, simply call
 ```bash
 buildlegolas.sh clean
 ```
-This will remove the `build` folder in the main legolas directory and the local executable (if one is found).
+This will remove the `build` folder in the main legolas directory, the local `build` directory and the local executable (if one is found).